CSols RFTrackIT™ – Advanced Laboratory Sample Tracking Solutions

 RFID labelling can be used throughout your lab / site

-RFID labels and tags can be used throughout the lab and are not limited to conventional labelling of tubes, plates, containers, sacks, bags, cylinders, boxes etc. Plastic based tags can, for example, withstand sample preparation steps even in acidic or cyanide/aqueous environments and so RFID can be used throughout your lab workflow including solutions.
+RFID labels and tags can be used throughout the lab and are not limited to conventional labelling of tubes, plates, containers, sacks, bags, cylinders, boxes etc. Plastic based tags can, for example, withstand sample preparation steps even in acidic or cyanide/aqueous environments.

 Location & Storage

 The big advantages are that unlike barcode labels you don’t have to ‘see’ a label to read it, and because each label (tag) has a unique RFID code you can read many labels simultaneously.
 In the laboratory this means that you can:

 There is no need to read or scan individual samples.
 An appropriate RFID reader can pick up all the RFID labels from sample in racks or plates or even a defined lab area in a single read.
 Consequently, saving on time and errors.

 There is no need to pick every sample up to read the label or scan it to find missing samples.
 Just use a portable RFID reader and walk around for a match.
 As a result, this is very useful for busy labs saving time and reducing problems with lost samples.

 Using RFID does not mean dropping barcode labelling.
 CSols can design label stock and printers to combine the two to give you full continuity with your current systems.
 Our sample logging and labelling software routine can for example replace or enhance your existing LIMS sample entry mechanism.